canggihwr/cc-doc/README.md

 - In the terminal, set your project by executing `gcloud config set project your-project`.
 - Deploy both nodeJS and model API to App Engine and Cloud Run.
   - Navigate to the directory of your Node.js API and execute the following command `gcloud app deploy`.
-  - Navigate to the Model API directory, build and push your docker image, then deploy the model API to Cloud Run by executing the following command `gcloud run deploy --image gcr.io/nyenyak-project-dev/nyenyak-model-api`
+  - Navigate to the Model API directory, build and push your docker image, then deploy the model API to Cloud Run by running this command `gcloud run deploy --image gcr.io/nyenyak-project-dev/nyenyak-model-api`

 ## API Documentation